bosco/p2p/README.md

 ## Protocol
 ### get\_peers
 This takes a \#peer record with the client information, a pid to respond to, and a cookie from the client.
-It responds with a gb\_tree of the peers the server currently knows about and the cookie the client sent us.
+It responds with a tree of the peers the server currently knows about and the cookie the client sent us.
 The client's peer information is added to the server's tree of known peers.
 ### find\_closest
 This takes a \#peer record with the client information, a pid to resond to, a cookie from the client, and an id to look form.
 The server searches through its of peers and responds with the peer closest to the id the client was looking for as well as the cookie the client sent us.
 The client's peer information is added to the server's tree of known peers.
 ### update\_peers